Researching the history of a unit

 The Australian War Memorial and the National Archives of Australia hold records created by agencies such as the Australian Army, Navy and Air Force, Department of Defence, and other government departments during periods of conflict.

-The most useful groups of official records in the Australian War Memorial for researching a unit's history are:
+The most useful groups of official records in the Memorial's collection for researching a unit's history are:

 - War diaries – These are created by the unit during active service and record daily activities, events, and orders.